-The anesthesiologistis the doctor responsible for the anesthesia care.
 Anesthesiologists undergo a four-year training program after medical school.
-Additionally, the anesthesiologists on our staff who care for cardiac surgery patients also complete another year of cardiac anesthesia fellowship, with concentration in the area of pediatric cardiac care.
+Additionally, the anesthesiologists on our staff who care for cardiac surgery patients also complete one year of cardiac anesthesia fellowship, with concentration in pediatric cardiac care.
 All of our anesthesiologists are board certified by the American Board of Anesthesiology, with several years of experience in caring for children with heart disease.
 Meet our pediatric cardiac anesthesiologists.

 Pediatric Cardiac Certified Registered Nurse Anesthetists (CRNAs)

 Family Resources and Frequently Asked Questions

-For more information about what to expect if your child is undergoing anesthesia, answers to common questions, and related links, please visit our Family Resources and Frequently Asked Questions page.
+For more information about what to expect if your child is undergoing anesthesia, visit our Family Resources and Frequently Asked Questions page.

 Monroe Carell Jr. Children's Hospital at Vanderbilt®, and Vanderbilt Health®